-No one knows for sure what causes an insufficient cervix, but these things may increase a woman's risk for it:
+No one knows for sure what causes an insufficient cervix, but these things may increase a woman's risk:

 Often, you will not have any signs or symptoms of an insufficient cervix unless you have a problem it might cause.
-This is how many women first find out about it.
+That is how many women first find out about it.

 If you have any of the risk factors for insufficient cervix: